eleda77/eleda77.github.io/docs/vocab_list.md

 **velleity** - a wish or inclination not strong enough to lead to action

+**velour** - a plush woven fabric resembling velvet, chiefly used for soft furnishings, casual clothing, and hats

+**venery** - sexual indulgence

 **verruca** - a contagious and usually painful wart on the sole of the foot; a plantar war (any wart in medical use) (also like the character Veruca Salt)

+**vervel** - a ring or one of several rings attached to a bird's leg for securing the bird to its perch (also varvel)

 **viaduct** - a bridge for carrying a road or railroad over something (as a gorge or a highway)

+**viand** - an item of food

 **viands** - an item of food(s)

+**villein** - in medieval England) a feudal tenant entirely subject to a lord or manor to whom he paid dues and services in return for land

 **vim** - energy; enthusiasm (generally with vigor; "vim and vigor")

 **vintner** - a wine merchant; a winegrower

+**viticulture** - the cultivation of grapevines

 **vitrify** - convert (something) into glass or a glasslike substance, typically by exposure to heat